Skip to Content

 Can I substitute other berries for blackberries in the syrup?

 Certainly!
 While the recipe specifically calls for blackberries, you can substitute other berries like raspberries, blueberries, or strawberries to create different berry syrups.
-Each will offer its own unique flavor.
+Each of these syrup recipes will offer its own unique flavor profile.

 Blackberry Simple Syrup Recipe